sissa-data-science/DADApy/.github/PULL_REQUEST_TEMPLATE.md

 Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.

-## Fixes

-If it fixes a bug or resolves a feature request, be sure to link to that issue.

 ## Types of changes

 What types of changes does your code introduce?